 Stop Drinking Soda

-Soda is one of the biggest culprits for unnecessary sugar consumption in America, and people believe that drinking diet soda means that they’re choosing wisely when in reality they’re just trading in one form of empty calories for another.
-While plain, flat, water is the healthiest beverage choice, choosing sparkling water is a good way to get the carbonation that your taste buds crave, without sacrificing your healthy progress.
+Soda is one of the biggest culprits for unnecessary sugar consumption in America.
+People believe that drinking diet soda means that they’re choosing wisely when in reality they’re just trading in one form of empty calories for another.
+While water is the healthiest beverage choice, choosing sparkling water is a good way to get the carbonation that your taste buds crave, without sacrificing your healthy progress.
 Most full flavored sodas have between thirty nine and forty nine grams of sugar, while diet sodas may not have sugar they do most often contain aspartame, which is an artificial sweetener that causes serious health problems, including: depression, insomnia, heart palpitations, vertigo, memory loss, and even seizures.
 Sparkling water has none of these ingredients or harmful side effects.

 Stop Snacking On Chips